snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Will have to work on some improvement like adding mouse cursor on logout button when hovered.

 Working on validations for the price field on ride registration page of driver profile.

+working on midterm2 documentation and preparing for the Presentation